Green Beret charged with murdering Afghan man

 Army Maj.
 Mathew L. Golsteyn is accused of shooting and killing "a male of apparent Afghan descent known as Rasoul" on February 22, 2010, near Forward Operating base McQuery in Marjah, Afghanistan.
 The charge sheet was dated Wednesday but Golsteyn was read the charge and signed a memo acknowledging it Thursday morning.

-It took more than eight years for the charges to be brought despite Golsteyn having twice confessed to the killing.

-The Army Criminal Investigation Command (CID) opened an investigation into the Green Beret in late 2011 after he disclosed the killing during a CIA polygraph test, military officials said.
-Golsteyn was applying for a job with the spy agency when he admitted to fatally shooting the man who he said was a suspected Taliban bomb maker.
+The murder charge was brought in the unusual case seven years after Golsteyn disclosed the killing during a CIA polygraph test.

+Golsteyn was applying for a job with the spy agency when he admitted to fatally shooting the man who he said was a suspected Taliban bomb maker, military officials said.

+The disclosure led to the Army Criminal Investigation Command (CID) launching a probe into Golsteyn in late 2011.

 In April 2014, Golsteyn received an official reprimand for his actions, but no formal charges were filed at the time due to a lack of physical evidence, military officials said.
 Army Secretary John McHugh revoked Golsteyn's Silver Star, the third highest award for valor in the military, and took away his Special Forces tab, a patch awarded to soldiers after completing one of the elite Special Forces schools.